AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-consent.md

 title: Set up consent with Platform Web SDK
 description: Learn how to configure the privacy settings of the Experience Platform Web SDK tag extension.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
 feature: Web SDK,Tags,Consent
+jira: KT-15413
 exl-id: 502a7467-3699-4b2b-93bf-6b6069ea2090
 ---
 # Set up consent with Platform Web SDK

-Learn how to configure the privacy settings of the Experience Platform Web SDK tag extension.
+Learn how to configure the privacy settings of the Adobe Experience Platform Web SDK tag extension.
 Set consent based on the visitor's interaction with a banner from a Consent Management Platform (CMP).

 >[!NOTE]
 >